-Personal Communications 5.6 includes a .KMP keyboard map files that map the standard Win32 hotkeys for Cut, Copy, and Paste to Ctrl+X, Ctrl+C and Ctrl+V, respectively.
+Personal Communications includes two .KMP keyboard map files that map the standard Win32 hotkeys for Cut, Copy, and Paste to Ctrl+X, Ctrl+C and Ctrl+V, respectively.
 The key values for the following functions have also been changed: Page Up, Page Down, Enter, and New Line.
-The user may utilize the new keyboard map files or may add these new key values to an existing map file.
+You may utilize the new keyboard map files or may add these new key values to an existing map file.